Address:

 Implementation

 Geography at William Patten is taught in blocks throughout the year, so that children can achieve depth in their learning.
 Teachers have identified the key knowledge and skills of each blocked topic and these are mapped across the school, ensuring that knowledge builds progressively and that children develop skills systematically.
 Existing knowledge is checked at the beginning of each topic, as part of the KWL strategy (What I know, What I would like to Know and What I have Learned).
 This ensures that teaching is informed by the children’s starting points and that it takes account of pupil voice, incorporating children’s interests.
 Tasks are selected and designed to provide appropriate challenges to all learners and to develop independent working and confidence, in line with the school’s commitment to inclusion.
-At the end of each topic, key knowledge is reviewed by the children and rigorously checked by the teacher and consolidated as necessary.
+At the end of each topic, children write a summary of what they know according to the key knowledge statements identified on the school’s progression map for geography (as worded on the TV Mat of the topic).
+Teachers support the children and scaffold this ‘knowledge summary’ as appropriate, according to the children’s age group as well as individual needs.
+This process is used to consolidate the key knowledge of the topic and each strand of knowledge included in the outcomes is ticked or highlighted.

 Topic Vocabulary mats underpin children’s understanding of subject specific language, remind children of previous knowledge and provide visual and summative information on key knowledge to be learned.
 They support children in engaging in independent tasks.
-These are placed in books after their KW input and are used as a reference point as needed.
+These are laminated and available as a reference point as needed.
 In addition, they are made available to parents to support learning at home.

 Cross curricular outcomes in geography are specifically planned for and these are indicated on the whole school Geography Knowledge and Skills Progression Map.
 The Geography provision is also well resourced and specific resources are mapped to specific year groups and topics to support effective teaching and learning.
 The local area is fully utilised to achieve the desired outcomes, with extensive opportunities for learning outside the classroom embedded in practice.